Top Green Toursim Award for Assembly Rooms Edinburgh

 The Georgian venue, which is celebrating its 230th anniversary throughout 2017, has been recognised for its exceptional efforts across a wide range of criteria, including energy and water efficiency, waste management and community involvement.

-Praised by Green Tourism for its continued commitment to the sustainability agenda, the Assembly Rooms was presented with the Gold award yesterday (27 April).
+Praised by Green Tourism for its continued commitment to the sustainability agenda, the Assembly Rooms was presented with the Gold award on 27 April.

 Councillor Richard Lewis, Culture Convener for the City of Edinburgh Council, said: “This Gold grading recognises our ongoing commitment to environmental quality and celebrates the efforts of everyone at the Assembly Rooms in striving for excellence in this crucial area of our business.